willfurnass/sheffield_hpc/hpc/jupyterhub/issues.rst

 If you modify the ``PYTHON_PATH`` variable in your ``.bashrc`` file your Jupyter server may not start correctly.
 The solution to this is to remove these lines from your ``.bashrc`` file.

-Also,f you have previously tried installing and running Jupyter yourself (i.e.  not using this JupyterHub interface) then you may get 503 errors when connecting to JupyterHub due to `the old .jupyter profile in your home directory <https://github.com/jupyter/jupyterhub/issues/294>`_;  if you then
+Also, if you have previously tried installing and running Jupyter yourself (i.e.  not using this JupyterHub interface) then you may get 503 errors when connecting to JupyterHub due to `the old .jupyter profile in your home directory <https://github.com/jupyter/jupyterhub/issues/294>`_;  if you then